Dimitrov stuns US Open champion Medvedev at Indian Wells.

 When Medvedev blasted a forehand long, the Bulgarian won the match on the first match point.

-Medvedev, 25, defeated Djokovic in the US Open final last month, preventing the Serb from becoming the first player to win all four Grand Slams in the same year since the legendary Rod Laver in the 1960s.
+Last month, the 25-year-old Medvedev defeated Djokovic in the US Open final to prevent.

-Medvedev did manage to break Dimitrov in the first game of the first two sets, but it was a minor victory.
 The Washington Newsday Brief News is a daily newspaper published in Washington, D.C.